CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

 ### Quantifying habitat change of the red panda (_Ailurus Fulgens_)

 # Summary
-Habitat loss has consistently been identified as the largest threat facing the red panda.
-Red pandas are also particularly susceptible to habitat fragmentation due to their arboreal lifestyle and low dispersal capabilities.
-For the first time, this dissertation quantifies the extent of habitat loss and fragmentation across the red pandas entire range.
+Habitat loss has consistently been identified as the largest threat facing the endangered red panda.
+The species low dispersal capabilities, arboreal lifestyle, and narrow distribution also make red pandas particularly susceptible to reproductive isolation cause by habitat fragmentation.
+For the first time, this dissertation quantifies the extent of habitat loss across the red pandas entire range, and identifies possible new isolated sub populations.
 My results estimate an area of XXX km2 of forest habitat has been lost since 2000 - 2018.
 The XXX area and the YYY area show the most pronounced forest loss.
-Rates of forest loss are increasing/decreasing/country-dependant.
+Rates of forest loss are /increasing/decreasing/country-dependant.
 No countries show a net increase in forest from 2000 - 2012 in red panda habitat.
 Protected areas sufficiently/insufficiently protect forest.
-As of 2000, the forest network in red panda habitat was fragmented into X isolated populations.
+The forest network in red panda habitat is likely fragmented into X isolated populations, X of which were unknown prior to this study.
 The conservation implications of this work are...

 # Contents Page
 Summary